-Vanguard Mega Cap Growth Fund is subject to nondiversification risk.
-Due to a recent index rebalance and in order to closely track the composition of the Fund's target index, more than 25% of the Fund's total assets are invested in issuers representing more than 5% of the Fund's total assets.
-As a result, the Fund is nondiversified under the Investment Company Act of 1940, although it continues to hold more than 100 stocks across a number of sectors.
+Vanguard S&P 500 Growth Index Fund is subject to nondiversification risk.
+In order to closely track the composition of the Fund's target index, the Fund's total assets are invested in multiple issuers representing more than 5% of the Fund's total assets.
+As a result, the Fund may become nondiversified under the Investment Company Act of 1940, although it continues to hold multiple stocks across a number of sectors.
 The Fund's performance may be hurt disproportionately by the poor performance of relatively few stocks, or even a single stock, and the Fund's shares may experience significant fluctuations in value.

-Vanguard Mega Cap Growth Fund is subject to sector risk, which is the chance that significant problems will affect a particular sector, or that returns from that sector will trail returns from the overall stock market.
+Vanguard S&P 500 Growth Index Fund is subject to sector risk, which is the chance that significant problems will affect a particular sector, or that returns from that sector will trail returns from the overall stock market.
 Daily fluctuations in specific market sectors are often more extreme or volatile than fluctuations in the overall market.
 Because a significant portion of the Fund's assets are invested in the information technology sector, the Fund's performance is impacted by the general condition of that sector.
 Companies in the information technology sector could be affected by, among other things, overall economic conditions, short product cycles, rapid obsolescence of products, competition, and government regulation.
 Sector risk is expected to be high for the Fund.